 Nadex is a good option for derivatives-oriented traders who occasionally trade forex.

-There are several key factors when selecting a broker.
-While regulation remains the baseline, the rest will depend on your personal preferences.
+Several key factors come into play when selecting a broker and trading on the currency markets.
+While regulation remains the baseline, the rest will depend on your personal preferences, trading ideas, trading conditions and leveraged products that are available.

-- Low cost: The 2 principle types of fees in forex are spreads and commissions.
+The two main types of fees in forex are spreads and commissions.
 A spread is the disparity between the buyers and sellers.
-This can be much but it will be negligible for the most liquid currency pairs like EUR USD.
+It varies but is negligible for liquid currency pairs like EUR/USD.
 The commission is the fee that a broker charges for processing the trade.
 It varies on the size of the trade.

 You will be looking for tight spreads and low commissions to cut the cost of trading that might eat into your profits — sometimes as high as 25%.